d4rc0d3x/ctfs/writeups/vulnhub/VulnOSv2/README.md

 uid=1001(webmin) gid=1001(webmin) groups=1001(webmin)
 ```

-OK, we are just a normal user in the system, but checking out our uname output, we can se we're using an Ubuntu Server with a kernel that's vulnerable to a Local Privilege Escalation exploit:
+OK, we are just a normal user in the system, but checking out our uname output, we can se we're in an Ubuntu Server with a kernel that is very well known to be vulnerable to a Local Privilege Escalation exploit:

 ```
 $ uname -a